 1. They Have Unpredictable Mood Swings

-Many drugs and even alcohol can cause a person to go through erratic mood swings.
-For example, methamphetamine and other stimulants can make a person extremely energetic, hyperactive, and chatty.
-However, when the drug wears off, the individual will likely be lethargic, irritable, and agitated. [inline_cta_one] Outbursts or seemingly random mood changes from one extreme to the other may be a sign that your loved one is dealing with an addiction.
+However, when the drug wears off, the individual will likely be lethargic, irritable, and agitated.
+Outbursts or seemingly random mood changes from one extreme to the other may indicate that your loved one is dealing with an addiction.

 2. They Withdrawal From Friends And Family

 A loved one may begin to withdraw from friends and family.
 They may do this because:

 - They don’t want to be around people who can easily see the effects of their drug or alcohol intake

 - They don’t want to be questioned or judged

 - They feel guilty and ashamed of their addiction

 This can be confusing and even upsetting for the person’s loved ones.
 They are typically in the dark about why a person is withdrawing.